tomchaplin/tomchaplin.github.io/_portfolio_entries/2019-03-24-Windy-Random-Fractal-Trees.md

 * Choose the branching angles from an appropriate normal distribution.
 * Colour the branches based on a colour gradient between the upper and lower angles.
 * Add a parameter to control how the maximum number of branches increases at each level (to control "bushiness" at the top of the tree).
-* Animate the trees by allowing each branch to sway more easily and perhaps more chaotically in the wind based on their thickness.
 * Implement this algorithm in Java or C++ for better performance.